poojaram/data-analysis/README.md

 In this section, you should investigate how each (risk-variable) varies by **age group**.
 More specifically, consider if the distribution of each variable of interest (smoking, alcohol use, etc.) is consistent across age-groups.

 ## Univariate analysis (by sex)
 In this section, you should investigate how each (risk-variable) varies by **sex group**.
 More specifically, consider if the distribution of each variable of interest (smoking, alcohol use, etc.) is consistent across sex-groups.
-Depending on your procedure, you may need to **reshape your data**.
+Depending on your procedure, you may need to create subsets of your data, or reshape it.

-## Univariate analysis (by country)
-In this section, you should investigate how each (risk-variable) varies by **country**.
-Given the number of countries present in the dataset, I suggest that you aggregate your data by region.
-In order to do this, you'll need to **convert death rates to deaths** using the `pop` column.

 ## Bivariate analysis
 In this section, you should compare risks-variables to one another to see how they co-vary.
-Use simple statistical tests (i.e., **correlation**) and visualization as you see fit.
+See the notebook for further instruction.